Maldives is resplendent with extraordinary tropical islands that have earned it the candid title of the quintessential dream holiday destination.

 The choice of accommodation in the Maldives is impressively diverse.

 From tiny hideaways with just a handful of rooms to larger, all inclusive resorts with abundant facilities; authentic, rustic retreats to cool and contemporary hotels; and simple beachfront bungalows to the most exclusive overwater villas.
 Sand floor bars, overwater restaurants, open-air bathrooms and – at the luxury end of the scale – private Jacuzzis or plunge pools are archetypical of a Maldivian resort.

 Tourism only began in the 1970s, but it is now the most important industry which concentrates more on the luxury market, making the country home to some of the world’s best holiday resorts.

-Maldives has been continuing its reputation of being regularly awarded of many global titles as a leading luxury destination.
+Maldives has a long standing reputation of its high standards of accommodation and lifestyle at resorts for guests and has been constantly awarded of many global titles as a leading luxury destination.

 |Official Name:||Republic of Maldives|

 |Geographical coordinates:||Between 7° 6′ 35″ and 0° 42′ 24″ South